jewettaij/ndautocrr/README.md

 You can manually specify *L*, the width of the domain of *C(j)*, by supplying an integer as one of the command line arguments.
-This integer determines the number of lines in the output file (See "*L*" in output file format above.)
-If the threshold (-t argument) is unspecified, then
-L also determines the number of terms that will be used to calculate the correlation length/time.
+This integer determines where the correlation function *C(j)* is truncated.
+(Values of *C(j)* for *j>L* will not be computed.)
 By default, *L* is determined by the point when *C(j)* decays to *1/e* of its original value.
 But you can override this choice and force *L* to be any number in the range from *0* to *N-1*.
-A low value of *L* can speed speed up the program since the running time is *O(N\*L)* (for a single data set).
-(Note: If *L* approaches or exceeds *N*, a warning message will be generated.)
+Note that if "-t" argument is unspecified, then the correlation length will be estimated by computing the sum, *Σ_j C(j)* from j=0 to j=L, whenever "-L" is used.  *(Due to poor sampling at large L, this method for estimating the correlation length can be very sensitive to the choice of L, so it is not used by default.)*

 ### -t threshold